singhkpratham/geocompr/05-geometry-operations.md

 ### Rasterization {#rasterization}

 Rasterization is the conversion of vector objects into their representation in raster objects.
-Usually, the output raster is used for quantitative analysis (e.g. analysis of terrain) or modeling.
+Usually, the output raster is used for quantitative analysis (e.g., analysis of terrain) or modeling.
 As we saw in Chapter \@ref(spatial-class) the raster data model has some characteristics that make it conducive to certain methods.
 Furthermore, the process of rasterization can help simplify datasets because the resulting values all have the same spatial resolution: rasterization can be seen as a special type of geographic data aggregation.

 The **raster** package contains the function `rasterize()` for doing this work.
-Its first two arguments are `x`, vector object to be rasterized and `y`, a 'template raster' object defining the extent, resolution and CRS of the output.
+Its first two arguments are, `x`, vector object to be rasterized and, `y`, a 'template raster' object defining the extent, resolution and CRS of the output.
-The geographic resolution of the input raster has a major impact on the results: if it is too low (cell size is too large) the result may miss the full geographic variability of the vector data; if it is too high computational times may be excessive.
+The geographic resolution of the input raster has a major impact on the results: if it is too low (cell size is too large), the result may miss the full geographic variability of the vector data; if it is too high, computational times may be excessive.
 There are no simple rules to follow when deciding an appropriate geographic resolution, which is heavily dependent on the intended use of the results.
 Often the target resolution is imposed on the user, for example when the output of rasterization needs to be aligned to the existing raster.

-To demonstrate rasterization in action, we will use a template raster that has the same extent and CRS as the input vector data `cycle_hire_osm_projected` (a dataset on cycle hire points in London illustrated in Figure \@ref(fig:vector-rasterization1):A) and spatial resolution of 1000 meters:
+To demonstrate rasterization in action, we will use a template raster that has the same extent and CRS as the input vector data `cycle_hire_osm_projected` (a dataset on cycle hire points in London is illustrated in Figure \@ref(fig:vector-rasterization1)(A)) and spatial resolution of 1000 meters:

 ```r